 Principles of oseltamivir resistance

-Generally, there are three levels of resistance to oseltamivir and other neuraminidase inhibitors: genotypic resistance (detected via sequencing of the viral genome and identification of mutations associated with drug resistance), phenotypic resistance (measured by viral replication at a different drug concentrations in vitro), as well as clinical resistance (based on real-life response to the treatment).
+Genotypic resistance can be detected via the sequencing of the viral genome and identification of mutations associated with drug resistance.
+Comparatively, phenotypic resistance is measured by viral replication at different drug concentrations in vitro.
+Thirdly, clinical resistance is based on the real-life response to the treatment.

 Oseltamivir resistance can be conferred by a single point missense mutation from histidine to tyrosine at position 275 (H275Y) of the neuraminidase gene, which is the most commonly reported mutation.
-The amino acid replacement N295S (N294S) in neuraminidase gene has also been shown to reduce susceptibility to oseltamivir, but zanamivir as well.
+The amino acid replacement N295S (N294S) in the neuraminidase gene has also been shown to reduce susceptibility to both oseltamivir and zanamivir.

 Predicting and minimizing resistance

-For practical purposes, if patient’s condition continues to deteriorate with no other identifiable causes despite 10 days of oseltamivir treatment, active testing for resistance should be pursued.
+For practical purposes, if the patient’s condition continues to deteriorate with no other identifiable causes despite 10 days of oseltamivir treatment, active testing for resistance should be pursued.
 Protocols to provincial public health laboratories should be provided in order to facilitate rapid testing for H275Y mutation.

 To minimize the risk of development of resistance, oseltamivir should be used appropriately and at sufficient doses according to published guidelines.
 This recommendation is particularly relevant for pediatric and immunocompromised populations, where the greatest risk of generating resistance is often encountered.

 In short, the global occurrence of influenza virus resistance connected with the seasonal use of oseltamivir is presently small.
 Therefore, resistant viruses might be of little clinical significance, excluding perhaps in immunocompromised patients.
 However, continued attention, especially of evolving avian H5N1 strains, combined with alert, thorough laboratory-based monitoring, is of the uttermost importance.